National Park of American Samoa: Tutuila

-Manua Island group
+Manuʻa Islands

-Ofu Unit
+Ofu

+Consisting of the two-mile Ofu Beach and Sunuitao Peak, the Ofu unit is the smallest of the three park units (70 acres of land, 400 acres of offshore waters), although most of the visitors who have been there consider it the most attractive.

-Ofu island is only accessible via small fisherman boats from Ta‘ū island.
+Ofu island is accessible via small fisherman boats from Taʻū island, which are not very reliable transportation, and from biweekly flights from Pago Pago.
 Accommodations are available on Ofu.

-Ta‘ū Unit
+Taʻū

+With 3,700 acres (21 square kilometers, 8.3 square miles) of land and 1,100 acres of offshore waters, the Taʻū unit is the largest and the most wild of the three park units, and also include the highest point in American Samoa, Lata Mountain 3,170 ft.

-Ta‘ū island can be reached by a flight from Tutuila to Fiti‘uta village on Ta‘ū.
-Accommodations are available on Ta‘ū.
-A trail runs from Saua around Si’u Point to the southern coastline and stairs to the 3,170 ft summit of Lata Mountain.
+Taʻū island can be reached by a flight from Tutuila to Fiti‘uta village on Taʻū.
+Accommodations are available on Taʻū.
+A trail runs from Saua around Siʻu Point to the southern coastline.
+There used to be a trail to the 3,170 ft summit of Lata Mountain, but it has become overgrown and impassable without machete work.
+There is a report that the National Park Service plans to rebuild the trail starting in June 2024.

 Biodiversity

 Because of its remote location, diversity among the terrestrial species is low.
 Approximately 30% of the plants and one bird species (the Samoan starling) are endemic to the archipelago.